Title: Naruto ナルト

 And the headbands, in my experience trying one on years ago, are very uncomfortable.

 So, a few things about Naruto.
 The first is this: I really don’t care for it, personally.
 In complete honesty, most shōnen battle manga has never been something I liked.
 I’ve tried multiple times over the years to read or watch this story, and I just can’t get into it.
 Part of it is that the first female character you encounter, Sakura, spends much of the early part of the story being defined by her attraction to Sasuke.

-From my understanding, Sakura does become more complex over the course of the series, but it’s always been a bit of a turn off for me.
+From my understanding, Sakura does become more complex over the course of the series, but it’s always been a bit of a turn-off for me.
 So much of her character has been entrenched in her romantic prospects.
-She even eschews her closest friend because they are love rivals for Sasuke, which I find completely ridiculous.
+She even rejects her closest friend because they are love rivals for Sasuke.

-I have to say this manga is appropriate for middle and high school.
-It’s a popular title, and has themes that students relate to and can talk about.
+I have to say this manga is appropriate for upper middle and high school.
+It’s a popular title and has themes that students relate to and can talk about.
 There’s nothing sexually explicit or inappropriate in the first view volumes.
 There are crude jokes and toilet humor, which is why I would hesitate to make it available in elementary schools.
-I have the 3-in-1 volume in my collection, and I will say that the paper quality is very low in that edition, and I will probably need to replace it within a year with the regular single editions.
-Whether you get the full collection is up to you.
-I personally am not sure that I need all 72 volumes, just because the popularity of Naruto is starting to wane a bit in favor of titles like Fairy Tail or My Hero Academia.
+There is incidental nudity played for laughs in later volumes, and the violence does ramp up, so you might want to assess if this is a right fit for your middle school library on your own.

 All of Naruto and its sequel, Boruto, are available on the Shonen Jump app from VIZ.